DAMA/LIBRA: SABRE

 The obvious criticism of the seasonal variation of events recorded in the DAMA/LIBRA experiment is that it is in fact due to some purely seasonal effect unconnected with WIMPs.
 Although the deep underground location minimizes temperature swings and other direct sunlight effects, there are annual humidity fluctuations and other non-obvious effects.
-At moment, all these criticisms are taken in account by DAMA collaboration in analysis of the experimental data and they have been excluded, as discussed in published results.
+At the moment, all these criticisms are taken into account by DAMA collaboration in analysis of the experimental data and they have been excluded, as discussed in published results.
 A repetition of this experiment in the Southern Hemisphere with the variation in phase with DAMA/LIBRA would discount this objection; if on the other hand variation was detected in the Southern Hemisphere that was 6 months out of phase with DAMA/LIBRA, then the seasonal variation objection would be upheld.

 Improved versions of DAMA/LIBRA, named SABRE (Sodium-iodide with Active Background REjection) were planned for construction in two places.
 One at LNGS, and the other in Australia at the Stawell Underground Physics Laboratory (SUPL), a laboratory being constructed 1025 m below the surface in a gold mine in Stawell, Victoria.
 First results were expected in 2017.
 The construction of the Stawell Underground Physics Laboratory (SUPL) was halted by the shutdown of its host mine in 2016.
-Construction restarted around one year later as of October 2019 was proceeding.
+Construction restarted around one year later and as of October 2019 was proceeding.

 The host laboratory, SUPL, was opened in August 2022.
 The SABRE experiment is planned to be brought underground to SUPL during the last months of 2022 and data collection is planned to start in 2023.

+In October 2023, the first piece of equipment, the muon veto, was installed.
+In January 2024, the main muon system was installed.
+In April 2024, the SABRE collaboration published an executive summary providing in-depth details of the detector's design.